-Not many people other than divorce attorneys understand divorce procedures and legal rights.
+Not many people other than Denver divorce lawyers understand divorce procedures and legal rights.
 So, you have hired a divorce attorney to represent you, and you have filed.

 Now, your spouse states that they have decided not to hire an attorney.
 Maybe they don’t want to spend the money and considers that the two of you have pretty much agreed on everything.
 That may be not a good decision.

 The divorce may be simple and uncontested.
 And it may all go smoothly.
 But it also may not.